Posted by johngl

 This is the charcoal grate.
 It now boasts a truss to help keep it from sagging from all that heat.

-They’ve has this ash pan on the “Gold” series for quite a while now.
+They’ve had this ash pan on the “Gold” series for quite a while now.
 It’s definitely an improvement over the “Silver” series pan.
 Further, here in Austin, where summers can make grass tinder-dry, the newer style ash catcher ensures that no hot coals go where they shouldn’t.

 I’ve made one modification on all of my Weber kettles:

 As much as I like the quality of manufacture, they continue to put these cheesy little plastic caps on the end of the third leg.
 I’ve learned to replace them with a champagne cork.
-One cork will last for years, unlike the plastic cap with makes it through a single season.
+One cork will last for years, unlike the plastic cap which barely makes it through a single season.
 The cork also helps keep the round leg from flattening out or scratching the surface of a wooden deck.

 They have also changed the handles again.
 I really really liked the solid wood handles on the original Weber Kettle.
 Then they came up with solid plastic ones that get pretty darn hot.
 This seems to be a hollow version that may not heat up quite so readily.